jozeflacko/jest-testing/README.md

 # Using Jest library is in practice

-This is a demo project in which it is desribed how to properly test Javascript code using Jest library
+This is a demo project in which it is desribed how to properly test TypeScript code using Jest library

 ## Running the tests